Thank you for supporting a swimmer or relay team for this year’s Boston Light Swim!

 - Rainsford Island: Stay to the right of the island.

 - Long Island: Head toward the water tower.
 Watch out for outgoing boat traffic around the 4-mile mark.
-Keep Long Island on your right and skirt along the southern coast of the island until you reach where the Long Island Bridge (4.5-mile mark) used to stand.
-IMPORTANT: Head for one of the middle stanchions of where the bridge used to be and WATCH OUT FOR SUBMERGED DEBRIS near what’s left of the old bridge.
-Also be aware, this is an active construction zone.
-PLEASE approach the area with extreme caution.
+Keep Long Island on your right and skirt along the southern coast of the island until you reach where the Long Island Bridge used to stand (4.5-mile mark).
+IMPORTANT: Head for one of the middle stanchions of where the bridge used to be.

 - Moon Island will be on your left as you clear the site of the old bridge.

 - Keep moving straight ahead between Thompson and Spectacle Islands.
 Thompson will be on your left, Spectacle on the right.
 Aim a little closer to Thompson, but be aware that for slower swimmers, there could be a slight cross-current from right to left that can push them toward Moon Island.
 Try to keep on track for Thompson Island.

 - After rounding Thompson Island (6-mile mark) you have two miles to go.
 The Boston skyline will be in sight.
 You’ll see one particularly tall building in the skyline, so head toward that building.
 As you get closer (within 1 mile of the finish) you’ll begin to be able to see the white handball courts at the L Street bathhouse.